GioF71/librespot-docker/README.md

 PARAMETER_PRIORITY||Where to look for a parameter first: `env` or `file`.
 For example, the `credentials.txt` file compared to `SPOTIFY_USERNAME` and `SPOTIFY_PASSWORD` environment variables.
 Defaults to `file`, meaning that each file is considered if it exists and if it contains the required values.
 ONEVENT_COMMAND||Specifies the name of a user defined script/executable that will be executed whenever a player event occurs.
 User defined scripts must be mounted to the `/userscripts/` folder and be made executable via `chmod u+x`.
 Internally maps to the `--onevent` flag of `librespot`.
 More info about usage can be found in [librespot's player event handler](https://github.com/librespot-org/librespot/blob/dev/src/player_event_handler.rs).
 ONEVENT_POST_ENDPOINT||Send a `POST` request with event data to the specified endpoint URL whenever a player event occurs.
 Request body is `json` encoded and contains all available fields specified by the [librespot's player event handler](https://github.com/librespot-org/librespot/blob/dev/src/player_event_handler.rs).
 Will be ignored if `ONEVENT_COMMAND` is set.
 ENABLE_OAUTH||Set to `headless` to enable OAUTH authentication.
 You will need to run the container interactively the first time.
-Recommended to enable when caching is also enabled.
+Recommended to enable when caching is also enabled, otherwise the credentials file will be lost when the container is recreated.
 LOG_COMMAND_LINE||Set to  `Y` or `y` to enable, `N` or `n` to disable.
 Defaults to `Y`.
 ADDITIONAL_ARGUMENTS||Use this to add additional arguments to be appended to the command line